-If a corporate officer filled in Form 8390, the Paid Preparer's space under "Signature of officer" should remain blank.
-If someone prepares Form 8390 and does not charge the corporation, that person should not sign the return.
-Certain others who prepare Form 8390 should not sign.
-For example, a regular full-time employee of the corporation, such as a clerk or secretary, should not sign.
+If a corporate officer completes Form 8390, the Paid Preparer's space should remain blank.
+Anyone who prepares Form 8390 but does not charge the corporation should not sign the return.

-Generally, anyone who is paid to prepare Form 8390 must sign it and fill in the other blanks in the Paid Preparer's Use Only area of the return.
+Generally, anyone who is paid to prepare the return must sign it and fill in the Paid Preparer's Use Only area.

-The preparer required to sign the return MUST complete the required preparer information and:
+The paid preparer must complete the required preparer information and:

-- Sign it, by hand, in the space provided for the preparer's signature.
-(Signature stamps or labels are not acceptable.) - Give a copy of Form 8390 to the taxpayer in addition to the copy filed with the IRS.
+• Sign the return, by hand, in the space provided for the preparer's signature.

+(Signature stamps or labels are not acceptable.)

+• Give a copy of the return to the taxpayer.

 Attachments.-If you need more space, attach additional sheets.
-Each attachment must show the corporation's name and identifying number, as well as the required information, and must follow the format of the form
+Each attachment must show the corporation's name and identifying number, as well as the required information.
+Each additional sheet must follow the format of the form.